 PHARM 518 Product Testing, Evaluation, and Post-Market Issues (3) Hazlet

 Medical product post-marketing requirements; reporting and enforcement actions; inspections (internal and by regulators) preparation, conduct, and follow-up actions; surveillance and studies, reimbursement, and economics.

-PHARM 519 Pharmacotherapeutics for Infectious Disease and Infection (2) Black
+PHARM 519 Pharmacotherapeutics for Infectious Disease and Infection (2) Black, Simpson

 Analysis of pharmacotherapeutics to control infection and manage infectious disease through seminar discussion of cases, critical analysis of a pharmacotherapeutic regimen, and development of references to enhance students' clinical expertise.
 Emphasis on principles of anti-infective therapy, problem solving clinical cases with complex medication regimes, and identifying judicious pharmacotherapeutic plans.

-PHARM 520 P-Introduction to Pharmacoeconomics and Outcomes Research (2) Ramsey, Veenstra
+PHARM 520 P-Introduction to Pharmacoeconomics and Outcomes Research (2) Carlson, Veenstra

 Provides an introduction to economic evaluation and outcomes research related to pharmaceuticals and other healthcare technologies.
 Covers the methods of cost-effectiveness analysis and quality of life evaluation, and their use in real-world decision-making.

 PHARM 521 P-Pharmacy Teaching Practicum (1-3, max.
 6) Allen, Dawson, Hammer

 Allows students the opportunity to apply learning about education in a mentored experiences.
 Students serve as assistant instructors in existing pharmacy courses or engage in other approved educational experiences.
 Credit/no-credit only.
 Prerequisite: PHARM 586, instructors permission.
 Offered: AWSp.

 PHARM 522 P-The Nature of Scientific Truth (2) Hansten